peritob/Myrtle-rust-genome-assembly/deduplicate assembly.md

 #step three

 ```
-purge_haplotigs purge -g MR_diploid.fasta  -c coverage_stats.csv -t 8 -I 4G -a 65 #Note that default -a 70
+purge_haplotigs purge -g APSI_diploid.fasta  -c coverage_stats.csv -t 8 -I 4G -a 65 #Note that default -a 70
 ```

-The purged assembly produced a primary contig fasta file (MR_P.fasta), secondary contig fasta (MR_H.fasta) and artefacts.fasta.
-A BUSCO analysis identified conserved genes on contigs that were absent in the MR_P.fasta and present in the MR_H.fasta.
-Custom python scripts were used to extract these contigs from the MR_H.fasta and include in the MR_P.fasta.
+The purged assembly produced a primary contig fasta file (APSI_primary.fasta), secondary contig fasta (APSI_secondary.fasta) and artefacts.fasta.
+A BUSCO analysis identified conserved genes on contigs that were absent in the APSI_primary.fasta and present in the APSI_secondary.fasta.
+Custom python scripts were used to extract these contigs from the APSI_secondary.fasta and include in the APSI_primary.fasta.